Connecting with Asana

 What else you should know

-There is also no technical possibility to make a granular workspace or team sync, deciding what projects you wish to connect and where you don’t want to track time.
+Secondly, there is no technical possibility to make a granular workspace or team sync, deciding what projects you wish to connect and where you don’t want to track time.